-GMCVO, working in partnership with 10GM, have delivered a grants programme to support adults from communities of identity or experience, based in Greater Manchester, that may struggle to achieve higher levels of mental wellbeing.
+GMCVO are delivering a grants programme to support people from communities of identity or experience, based in Greater Manchester, that may struggle to achieve higher levels of mental wellbeing.

-• Adults living with long term physical and mental health conditions
+People living with long term physical or mental health conditions

-These grants were awarded, in stages, to small, grass roots voluntary and community groups and social enterprises to support people to develop higher levels of mental wellbeing.
+The grants will be awarded, in two stages, to small, grassroots VCSE organisations that will support people to develop high levels of mental wellbeing.

 The first stage, a rolling micro grants round of £100 - £750, launched on Monday 2nd August 2021.
 We aim to communicate decisions to applicants within three weeks of submission.
 This grants round will close on Friday 29th October 2021 at 16:00.